gagan3012/archives/README.md

 # ArchivesRAG

 Here I will be explaining step by step the training of ArchivesRAG, an embedding model specific for the Archives Domain.

+To play with the model visit the following [Space](https://huggingface.co/spaces/gagan3012/ArchiveRAG)

 ## Query generation